Emmanueleon/Datascience_JHU/Getting&cleaning_data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## About script
-The ´run_analysis.R´ script its divided in 6 steps.
+The ´run_analysis.R´ script is divided in 6 steps.

 1. Enviroment preparation.
   * Clean history.